How I Work

 The therapeutic relationship is central to the work.

-I aim to offer a space that feels safe, grounded, and non-judgemental, where you can explore difficult or confusing aspects of your experience.
-Over time, this can support a greater sense of clarity, self-understanding, and inner stability.
+I aim to offer a space that feels safe, grounded, and non-judgemental, where you can explore difficult or confusing aspects of your experience without feeling overwhelmed or rushed.

 While we may work with specific difficulties such as anxiety, low mood, or relationship issues, the process can also open into a deeper inquiry into who you are, how you relate to yourself, and how you want to live.

-- Trauma-informed approaches: including nervous system regulation and working safely with overwhelm
+- Trauma-informed approaches: including an understanding of the nervous system, and ways of working safely with overwhelm, influenced by the work of Babette Rothschild

 Practical details